dmyersturnbull/tyrannosaurus/README.md

 All of these commands will tell you about dependency conflicts through Anaconda and/or Poetry, unless neither are installed.
 If you only want to find conflicts and mismatches between your lists, call `tyrannosaurus check`.
+This will also use `setup.py check` to verify that the `setup.py` is valid.
+And of course, it will complain if it detects errors with other files.

 ##### Getting help:
 You can always run `tyrannosaurus help` for usage help.